HachiSecurity/bug-plutus-nonlazy/README.md

 [branch-upstream]:      https://github.com/HachiSecurity/overzzzealous-in-plutus-starter/tree/upstream
 [branch-overzzzealous]: https://github.com/HachiSecurity/overzzzealous-in-plutus-starter/tree/overzzzealous

-For instructions or more details, please see:
+For more details, please see:

 - [the blog post associated to *overzZzealous*][blogpost],
 - [the GitHub issue associated to *overzZzealous*][issue] and